French court rejects activists bid to suspend Total's Guyana drilling

-PARIS, Feb 1 (Reuters) - A French court has rejected an urgent request by environmental groups including Greenpeace and Surfrider Foundation Europe to deny oil and gas major Total permission to proceed with plans to drill off the coast of French Guyana.
+PARIS (Reuters) - A French court has rejected an urgent request by environmental groups including Greenpeace and Friends of the Earth to deny oil and gas major Total permission to proceed with plans to drill off the coast of French Guyana.

 The environmental groups asked the court in December to suspend Total’s permit to drill five wells in the block over environmental concerns.